Reproducible Model Selection Using Bagged Posteriors: Introduction

-The paper is organized as follows. \cref{sec:overview} provides an overview of our theory, methodology, and experiments, and how it relates to previous work.
-In \cref{sec:model-selection}, we present our theoretical results, illustrate the theory graphically, and discuss the use of BayesBag for model criticism. \cref{sec:linreg-model-selection-sim} contains a simulation study using BayesBag for feature selection in linear regression.
+The paper is organized as follows. \cref{sec:overview} provides an overview of our theory, methodology, and experiments, and how they relate to previous work.
+In \cref{sec:model-selection}, we present our theoretical results, illustrate the theory graphically, discuss the use of BayesBag for model criticism, and outline our recommended workflow. \cref{sec:linreg-model-selection-sim} contains a simulation study using BayesBag for feature selection in linear regression.
 In \cref{sec:experiments}, we evaluate BayesBag on real-world data in applications involving (i) feature selection for linear regression and (ii) phylogenetic tree reconstruction.
-We conclude in \cref{sec:discussion} with a discussion, including current limitations and directions for future work.
+We conclude in \cref{sec:discussion} with a discussion of current limitations and future directions.